Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 print(q)
 ```
 Finally, change the value of $T$ back to 6, and print again $q$.
 What do you see?
 Essentially, the variable $q$ 'keeps an eye' on the variable(s) on which it depends (here $T$).
 If those variables change their value, then $q$ also updates its value, based on the formula that was used for its definition.
-Formally, $q$ is called a *deterministic variable* as it depends on other variables through a deterministic relationship, that was instantiated through the ':=' operator.
+Formally, $q$ is called a *deterministic variable* as it depends on other variables through a deterministic relationship, that was instantiated through the ':=' *deterministic assignment operator*.

 Finally, we can proceed with the random variable $k$:
 ```
 k ~ dnBinomial(q,N)
 print(k)
 ```
-Here, we use another symbol: '~', which is called the stochastic operator (as opposed to the deterministic assignment operators that we have seen above).
+Here, we use another symbol: '~', which is called the *stochastic assignment operator*.
 This is just saying that $k$ is a random variable drawn from a binomial distribution of parameters $q$ and $N$.
-Of note, if you try to print $k$ it several times (make the experiment), you will always get the same value (the one that was drawn when you first defined $k$).
+Of note, if you try to print $k$ several times (make the experiment), you will always get the same value (the one that was drawn when you first defined $k$).
 If you want to re-draw the variable, you have to do it explicitly:
 ```
 k.redraw()
 print(k)